ChaitanyaStack/DevOps-CI-CD-Pipeline-Project/README.md

 ## Objectives

-The primary objective of this repository is to provide clear, step-by-step implementation documents that facilitate the setup of a full-fledged DevOps CI/CD pipeline.
-This pipeline encompasses various stages of software delivery, from code integration to production deployment, using a suite of industry-standard DevOps tools.
+This repository aims to offer concise, step-by-step guides for establishing a comprehensive DevOps CI/CD pipeline, covering all phases from code integration to production deployment with industry-standard tools.

 ## Tools and Technologies